lhahahaha/card-class/README.md

 current issue: cannot change the location of the images, the (x, y) coordinates are fixed to the __init__ method and when the object is instantiated; the values cannot be changed

+images used for current test are uploaded as pngs if needed

 Run down of the different sections of my code
 1. initialisation of card attributes: